lexbor/docs/source/examples/encoding/buffer/encode/validate.md

-The code begins by including necessary header files, specifically `string.h` for string manipulation and `lexbor/encoding/encoding.h` for encoding functions from the Lexbor library.
+The code begins by including necessary header files, specifically `string.h` for string manipulation and `lexbor/encoding/encoding.h` for encoding functions from the `lexbor` library.
 A macro named `FAILED` is defined for error handling, which simplifies reporting errors by outputting a message to `stderr` and exiting the program with a failure status.